 \end{theorem}

 We give two proofs of the above theorem.
-One proof (in Section~\ref{sec:nice-diagrams}) makes use of the powerful technique of Sarkar and Wang~\cite{SarkarWang07:ComputingHFhat}: we construct convenient Heegaard diagrams for $Y_1$ and $Y_2$, where the holomorphic curve counts can be calculated combinatorially.
-For such diagrams, the $\Ainf$-structure of the type $A$ module simplifies immensely (higher multiplications all vanish), $\Ainf$ tensor products coincide with traditional tensor products, and the proof of the pairing theorem becomes quite simple.
-The other proof (in Section~\ref{sec:tensor-prod}) involves a rescaling argument to identify $\CFa(Y)$ with another model for the $\Ainf$ tensor product.
+One proof (in Chapter~\ref{chap:nice-diagrams}) makes use of the powerful technique of Sarkar and Wang~\cite{SarkarWang07:ComputingHFhat}: we construct convenient Heegaard diagrams for $Y_1$ and $Y_2$, where the holomorphic curve counts can be calculated combinatorially.
+For such diagrams, the $\Ainf$ structure of the type $A$ module simplifies immensely (higher multiplications all vanish), $\Ainf$ tensor products coincide with traditional tensor products, and the proof of the pairing theorem becomes quite simple.
+The other proof (in Chapter~\ref{chap:tensor-prod}) involves a rescaling argument to identify $\CFa(Y)$ with another model for the $\Ainf$ tensor product.
 This second proof gives geometric insight into the connection between the analysis and the algebra.
-Indeed, this method might prove to be useful in other holomorphic curve contexts where there is no analogue of the Sarkar-Wang method.
+It also leads to pairing theorems for triangle and polygon maps \cite{LOT:DCov2, LOTCobordisms}.

-\subsection{On gradings}
+\section{On gradings}

-One further surprising aspect of the theory deserves mention in this introduction, and that concerns the structure of gradings.
+One further surprising aspect of the theory that deserves further comment is the structure of gradings.

-Gradings in the usual Floer theory have an unconventional form: they take values in a cyclic Abelian group.
-(Indeed, for the case of Floer homology of Seiberg-Witten monopoles~\cite{KronheimerMrowka}, this has an elegant and more intrinsic formulation in terms of isotopy classes of non-vanishing vector fields over three-manifolds.)
+Gradings in the Heegaard Floer theory of closed $3$-manifolds have an unconventional form: for each $\SpinC$ structure there is a relative grading taking values in a cyclic abelian group.
+Alternatively, this can be viewed as an absolute grading valued in some $\ZZ$-set.
+Indeed, for the case of Floer homology of Seiberg-Witten monopoles~\cite{KronheimerMrowka}, this $\ZZ$-set has an elegant formulation as the set of isotopy classes of non-vanishing vector fields on the $3$-manifold.

 Gradings in bordered Floer homology have a correspondingly even less conventional form.
-The algebra of a surface is graded by the Heisenberg group associated to its intersection form.
-The gradings for bordered Heegaard Floer modules take values in various quotients of this Heisenberg group.
-(The obvious bordered manifold analogue of the geometric grading on Seiberg-Witten Floer homology has the same form.)
+The algebra of a surface is graded by the Heisenberg group associated to the surface's intersection form.
+(This group also has a geometric interpretation; see Remark~\ref{rmk:geom-gradings}.)
+The gradings for bordered Heegaard Floer modules take values in sets with actions of this Heisenberg group.
+This is explained in Chapter~\ref{chap:gradings}.

-\subsection{The case of three-manifolds with torus boundary}
+\section{The case of three-manifolds with torus boundary}

-As explained in Section~\ref{sec:TorusBoundary}, for three-manifolds with boundary the torus~$T$, the algebra~$\Alg(T)$ is particularly simple: it is finite-dimensional (an eight-dimensional subalgebra of $4 \times 4$ upper-triangular matrices) and has vanishing differential.
+As explained in Chapter~\ref{chap:TorusBoundary}, for three-manifolds with boundary the torus~$T$, the (appropriate summand of the) algebra~$\Alg(T)$ is particularly simple: it is finite-dimensional (an eight-dimensional subalgebra of $4 \times 4$ upper-triangular matrices) and has vanishing differential.